 How often you should change your logo really depends on what your business is doing.
-Have you new competition whose offer is the same but brand communicates more effectively?
-Have you ambition of increasing reputation or profits?
-We notice that around every 3-5 years its certainly worth re-evaluting your communications whether that be an audit of your brand, a change of your logo or a complete re-brand, it’s about moving with the times and always communicating correctly to the right type of client, if you want more of them.
+Have you new competition whose offer is the same but the brand communicates more effectively?
+Have you ambitioned of increasing reputation or profits?
+We notice that around every 3-5 years its certainly worth evaluating how your brand communicates, whether that be through a brand audit, a change of your logo, or even a complete re-brand.
+It’s important to keep moving with the times and always communicating correctly to the right type of client if you want more of them.